vivektangudu123/PitchPulse/README.md

 ### Back-end Setup
 Make sure u have mongo installed.
 Follow this link Check installation by `mongosh`
+If mongo is set, then run the `Mongo/LoadCSV.java`.
+Edit the location of csv file in the Java code based on your device.
-Then download the `Mongo/IPL_Ball.csv file and run LoadCSV.java Check if cricket db is in mongo by typing show databases in mongosh
+Check if `cricket` db is loaded mongodb by typing `show databases` in `mongosh`

-Running
+### Running
-Open terminal and type:
+Open terminal and run:
-sudo systemctl start mongod
+`sudo systemctl start mongod`

-Now open two terminals.
-In one terminal open ipl-data-dash and another Mongo in ipl-data-dash run: npm start in Mongo run: node server/server.js
+Now open two terminals:
+1) In one terminal open `project/ipl-data-dash` and run `npm start`

-DONE Thankyou
+2) In the other terminal open `project/Mongo` and run `node server/server.js`

+You will have the website running on your localport 3000 and server at localport 3001!

+Thankyou!